ddev/ddev/docs/content/users/basics/commands.md

 ## `tableplus`

 Open [TablePlus](https://tableplus.com) with the current project’s database (global shell host container command).
+This command is only available if `TablePlus.app` is installed as `/Applications/TablePlus.app`.

 Example: